 A number of universities offer degrees that you can study from home, known as online degrees or distance learning degrees.
 There’s plenty of choice, but make sure you won’t miss out on the other advantages that university life can bring.

-If you are considering a career as a solicitor, your first two decisions are likely to be: ‘Which course should I do?’ followed by ‘Which universities should I apply to?’.
-We talk through these decisions below with the help of three recruiters from law firms.
+If you are considering a career as a lawyer, your first two decisions are likely to be: ‘Which course should I do?’ followed by ‘Which universities should I apply to?’.
+We talk through these decisions below.

 University open days are a fantastic way of finding out about the universities that you are thinking of studying at and the courses you might want to take.
 Here are our tips on getting the most out of your visit.